bardock/mailzor/README.md

 # mailzor

-Is a basic utility class to help generate and send emails using the Razor view engine to create email templates, quickly pluggable into your .NET app.
+Mailzor is a basic utility library to help generate and send emails using the Razor view engine to populate email templates, designed to be quickly pluggable into your .NET app.

-The original idea for this is from , with the
+The original idea for this is from [Kazi Manzur Rashid](https://twitter.com/manzurrashid), with the...

  - Original blog post covering it here:
   - [kazimanzurrashid.com/use-razor-for-email-template-outside-asp-dot-net-mvc]( http://kazimanzurrashid.com/posts/use-razor-for-email-template-outside-asp-dot-net-mvc )
  - Original code
    - [EmailTemplate.zip]( http://media.kazimanzurrashid.s3.amazonaws.com/EmailTemplate.zip )

-### Limitations
-  One right now is compiled dependency on System.Web.Razor 2.0.20126.16343 which is bundled with the package, see troubleshooting section at the bottom.
+## This fork

+Is about making it easier to get up and running, via a nuget package and support for IoC wireup.

+ - A single entry point via `IEmailSystem`
+ - Send message via `SendMail` on `IEmailSystem`
+ - Some additional template loading checking, to ensure they're available and that it reports when it can't find them (in particular which template it couldn't find).

 ## NuGet

+ **Version 1.0.0.10**

  Get it from [nuget.org/packages/mailzor](https://nuget.org/packages/mailzor) or via Package Manager Console

   > *PM> Install-Package mailzor*

+## Testing

+In the repository open \ExperienceTesting\Mvc4TestApp\Mvc4TestApp.sln - it makes use of the nuget package.
+It's also an example of the MailzorModule Autofac wireup logic.

+Have [smpt4dev](http://smtp4dev.codeplex.com/) running or configure it to a real mail server and see it deliver a test message.

+ - Functions with:
+   - Razor 1.0 in ASP.NET MVC 3
+   - Razor 2.0 in ASP.NET MVC 4

+## Building from source

+Run build.bat which calls out to a [psake](http://en.wikipedia.org/wiki/Psake) script `mailzor-build.ps1`.
+The dependant Razor assembly will be ilmerged as part of the build.

 # Usage